 It would be nice to decide state based on the actual protons, but this is not a very common case.
 So someone interested in this should add this feature.

-#13 Updated by Mark Abraham over 2 years ago
+#13 Updated by Mark Abraham almost 3 years ago

 - Subject changed from pdb2gmx ignores hydrogens when selecting HIS to permit pdb2gmx to choose a kind of HIS based on proton position